game-of-prompts/.github/profile/README.md

 4.  **Publication on Ergo and GoP Web**

       * The creator must register their game on the GoP Web, providing:
-          * The Celaut service ID (`<game_id>.celaut.bee`).
+          * The Game Service reference (its Celaut service ID / hash) and download links (mirrors) for the `<game_id>.celaut.bee` bundle so it is accessible to players and judges.
+          * The game paper/spec (if provided): a **hash** of the paper and public links to fetch it.
+              * Rationale: large artifacts (service bundles, papers) may not fit on-chain; instead, the protocol/webapp relies on publishing their **hashes** plus links, so anyone can verify the fetched bytes match the published hash.
           * The **hash of the secret key (`hashS`)**.
 This hash is generated by the creator from their secret key `S` (a unique and random 256-bit value that they must generate and keep secure).
 It is `hashS` that is provided to the GoP Web for game registration.
 The original secret key `S` **is not shared with the GoP Web platform** nor made public to players at this stage, being reserved exclusively for the game resolution phase, where it is fundamental for validating scores.
-          * Alternative links (mirrors) for downloading the Game Service (in case their Celaut node doesn't have peers with that service available, as otherwise it will request it automatically).
+          * Alternative links (mirrors) for downloading the Game Service (in case a player's Celaut node doesn't have peers with that service available, as otherwise it will request it automatically).
           * An exhaustive description: game dynamics, how the score is calculated, time or resource limits, etc.
           * The cost per participation (`participationFee`) in ERG.
           * The deadline (`deadline`) for players to submit their participations.